-When you bite into one of these exquisite chocolates, the delicate shell gives way to reveal a rich ganache in the center which you can flavor with liqueurs, extracts, caramels, chilis, fruit purees, sea salts, candied zests and beyond.
-For just a little bit of time over three days, you’ll watch them evolve!
-Make sure you read the directions thoroughly!
+When you bite into one of these exquisite chocolates, the delicate shell gives way to reveal a rich ganache in the center which you can flavor with liqueurs, extracts, caramels, chilis, fruit purees, sea salts, candied zests and beyond!

 What is Tempering?

-Working with chocolate is a tricky business because each type of crystal forms or sets at a different temperature.
+Working with chocolate is a tricky business because chocolate contains several crystals that each form or sets at a different temperature.
 Chocolate that has not been tempered will react to heat and humidity more dramatically or when stored for any length of time (this is what happens when chocolate goes white or “blooms”).
 It can also feel rough or tacky and have a chewy, cake-like texture.

 Tempered chocolate on the other hand is heated to specific temperatures and specially cooled, (giving it a precise crystal structure).
 This makes it shelf stable and gives it a beautiful shine, snap and texture.
 And it is so silky smooth in the mouth!